 IndexValues, see index-concentrator.xml for examples).
 By default, most Decoders only have time indexed.
 If you use any field but time in the

 whereclause, you need to move the query from the Decoder to a Concentrator, Broker, or Archiver with the proper index levels for the query.
 You can find more information on indexing and writing queries in the NetWitness Platform Core Database Tuning Guide.

 sdk content sessions=l-now render=logs append=mylogs.log fileExt=.log includeHeaders=true separator="," where="threat.category exists && time='2020-01-05 15:00:00'-'2020-01-05 16:00:00'"

 This command is the same as above, but it only searches for matching logs between 3 PM and 4 PM (UTC) on Jan 5, 2020 that have a meta key

 threat.category.
 Again, because this query has a field other than time in the

 threat.category), it should be run on a service with

 !existsonly require an index at the key level, although values work fine, too).

 sdk content sessions=l-now render=logs append=mylogs fileExt=.log where="event.source begins 'microsoft'" maxFileSize=1gb

-This command grabs all packets in between the five-hour time period for service types 80 and 21 and writes a PCAP file.
-Every 5 minutes, it starts a new PCAP file.
+This command grabs all the packets between the five-hour time period for service types 80 and 21 and writes a PCAP file.
+Every five minutes, it starts a new PCAP file.

 or (the equivalent command):